 Introduction

-This Methodology Statement is intended to explain the step by step approach that National Grid will undertake in order to determine capacity Exchange Rates in support of Transfer and Trades.
+This Methodology Statement is intended to explain the step by step approach that National Gas Transmission will undertake in order to determine capacity Exchange Rates in support of Transfer and Trades.
 Transfer and Trade of capacity between ASEPs will be undertaken so as to maximise the availability of firm NTS Entry Capacity at ASEPs of higher value as demonstrated by shipper bids.
 It does not describe the processes by which a User may request a capacity Transfer or Trade.
-Nor does it describe the processes that National Grid will undertake to validate any request or to implement a Transfer or Trade.
+Nor does it describe the processes that National Gas Transmission will undertake to validate any request or to implement a Transfer or Trade.
 These processes are detailed in the Uniform Network Code.

-The methodology uses network analysis techniques, including transient analysis (and may use other entry capacity buy-back risk assessment tools available to National Grid) to identify the capability limits of the NTS and thereby assesses the expected cost and risk of constraint management actions being required under prevailing conditions and again in the event of a Transfer or Trade.
+The methodology uses network analysis techniques, including transient analysis (and may use other entry capacity buy-back risk assessment tools available to National Gas Transmission) to identify the capability limits of the NTS and thereby assesses the expected cost and risk of constraint management actions being required under prevailing conditions and again in the event of a Transfer or Trade.
 The methodology has been developed to meet the Licence condition that no material increase in costs is reasonably expected as a result of the Transfer or Trade whilst maximising the effective use of the NTS at ASEPs where Users value capacity most.
-By undertaking assessments using a limited range of demand levels and limiting the analysis to certain gas supply scenarios National Grid is accepting a degree of increased risk that on any Day the capability at any ASEP may be below that assumed.
-Based on these assumptions, National Grid has for the time being taken the view that this increase is not material.
+By undertaking assessments using a limited range of demand levels and limiting the analysis to certain gas supply scenarios National Gas Transmission is accepting a degree of increased risk that on any Day the capability at any ASEP may be below that assumed.
+Based on these assumptions, National Gas Transmission has for the time being taken the view that this increase is not material.

-The obligation placed upon National Grid to “avoid material increases in cost” is not limited to capacity buy-backs and other constraint management actions.
-National Grid may become aware of other factors, including, but not limited to, CV shrinkage losses.
-Where National Grid cannot facilitate Transfer and Trades without a reasonable risk of incurring a material increase in these costs then Transfers and Trades will be scaled back or rejected.
+The obligation placed upon National Gas Transmission to “avoid material increases in cost” is not limited to capacity buy-backs and other constraint management actions.
+National Gas Transmission may become aware of other factors, including, but not limited to, CV shrinkage losses.
+Where National Gas Transmission cannot facilitate Transfer and Trades without a reasonable risk of incurring a material increase in these costs then Transfers and Trades will be scaled back or rejected.

 Derivation of Base Data